pavlovvlad/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In fourth code cell of the IPython notebook the data augmentation has been implemented in order to improve the classification accuracy for the new images.

-To prepeare the augemented data set the Open-CV libraries were has been used from "https://conda.binstar.org/menpo opencv3".
+To prepeare the augemented data set the Open-CV libraries has been used, taken from "https://conda.binstar.org/menpo opencv3".

-Info: the 94%-accuracy of the test set has been achieved already without the data augmentation.
+_Info:_ the 94%-accuracy of the test set has been achieved already without the data augmentation.
 Also 6 from 7 new traffic signs have been classifed correctly, besides "Road narrows right" - wrongly classified as "Road work".

 Using the augemented data should increase the robustness of the classifier as it suggested in https://review.udacity.com/#!/rubrics/481/view.

 So the common data augmentation techniques like rotation, scailing and translation have been applied for the training set in order to decrease the influence of unbalanced data.
-Parameters for the random (uniform distribution) rotation, scaling & translation min scale = 0.8 max scale = 1.2 max rotation  = 15 in [deg] max translation = 5 in [pixels]
+Parameters for the random (uniform distribution) rotation, scaling & translation min scale = 0.95 max scale = 1.05 max rotation  = 10 in [deg] max translation = 5 in [pixels]

 As the result the [train, valid] sets with initial RGB-data have been increased more then twice with the new data proportionally as discribed before.
 The histogram with the number of new samples per class: